U.S. disaster relief in a race against freezing cold

 According to the U.S. Energy Informational Administration the number of dry stations in the New York metropolitan area plunged to 38 percent on Saturday from 67 percent on Friday.
 The U.S. Department of Energy confirmed on Saturday that most filling stations in the metro area had fuel.

-New York City gave its overstretched police by canceling Sunday's marathon, a popular annual race that had become a lightning rod for critics concerned it was a diversion of resources.
+New York City's overstretched police got a break with the cancellation of Sunday's marathon, a popular annual race that became a lightning rod for critics who said it would divert resources.

 People are also worried about crime.
 In one hard-hit Queens neighborhood, a garage full of debris stood open with a sign next to it reading: "LOOTERS WILL BE CRUCIFIED - GOD HELP YOU."

-Obama visited FEMA headquarters in Washington for a briefing before heading to the Midwest on Saturday for a final weekend of campaigning.
-He told officials to cut through government "red tape" to help storm-hit areas.
+Police arrested a man who was wearing a Red Cross jacket and checking front doors of unoccupied houses in Staten Island.

-The Obama administration directed the purchase of up to 12 million gallons (45 million liters) of unleaded fuel and 10 million gallons of diesel, to be trucked to New York and New Jersey.
+The Obama administration directed the purchase of up to 12 million gallons (45 million liters) of gas and 10 million gallons of diesel, to be trucked to New York and New Jersey.
+It also waved rules barring foreign-flagged ships from making U.S. domestic fuel transfers.

-The government also waived rules that barred foreign-flagged ships from taking gasoline, diesel and other products from the Gulf of Mexico to Northeast ports.

 Consolidated Edison, battling what it called the worst natural disaster in the company's 180-year history, restored electricity to many Manhattan neighborhoods, though some 11,000 customers on the island were without service.